camunda/camunda-docs-manual/content/webapps/cockpit/batch/batch-operation.md

 When canceling running process instances, you can optionally select to skip custom listeners and provide a cancellation reason.
 In addition to the ability to specify the desired operation, a search query can be specified which defines the affected process instances.

 You can copy a link to the current search query to your clipboard by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-link"></i></button> button and you can save search queries to your local browser storage by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-floppy-disk"></i></button> button and inserting a name in the drop down menu that appears.
-You can then retrieve the search query by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-floppy-disk"></i></button> button and selecting the chosen name in the drop down menu
+You can then retrieve the search query by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-floppy-disk"></i></button> button and selecting the chosen name in the drop down menu.

 Please note that
 some operations can only be executed on running process instances, while others can only be executed on finished process instances.
 You will see an